 When Is Your First Mortgage Payment Due After Closing?

-Your first mortgage payment will be due on the first of the month, one full month (30 days) after your closing date.
-Mortgage payments are paid in what are known as arrears, meaning that you will be making payments for the month prior rather than the current month.
+The first mortgage payment is typically due on the first of the month, one full month (30 days) after the closing date.
+Monthly mortgage installments are paid in arrears, meaning you’ll be making payments for the month prior rather than the current month.

-The time of the month when you close on your home can impact the amount of time between closing and your first payment won’t be until July 1.
+The time of the month when you close on your home can impact the amount of time between closing and your first payment.
 You’re not skipping a payment by closing early.
-The lender will still get their interest money, working it into your closing fees.
+The mortgage lender will still get their interest money by working it into your closing costs.

 How Much Is Your First Mortgage Payment?

-Your mortgage follows an amortization schedule.
-For the entire term of your loan, your mortgage lender has a schedule breaking down how much of each payment is going toward principal and how much toward interest.
-Your first payments are comprised of mostly paying the interest, with any extra you pay going toward the principal.
+Your mortgage follows what’s known as an amortization schedule.
+It works like this: For the entire term of your loan, your mortgage lender has a schedule breaking down how much of each payment goes toward principal and how much goes toward interest.
+Your first payments consist of mostly interest, with any extra you pay being allocated to your loan’s principal balance.

-Your mortgage payment will also include paying toward an escrow account, which collects money for homeowners insurance and property taxes.
+Your mortgage payment will also contain money to fund your escrow account, which most commonly collects money for homeowners insurance and property taxes.
 Fees, such as processing fees and late-payment fees, can also be included in your mortgage payment.

 Factors That Might Affect Your First Mortgage Payment

-Your first payment will be on the first of the month following your first 30 days of ownership, but when you close can change how much time you have between closing and that payment.
+Your first payment will generally be on the first day of the month following your first 30 days of ownership, but when you close can affect how much time you have between closing and that payment.

 The Time Of The Month When You Close

-The time of the month when you close impacts how much time will pass between closing on your loan and the due date of your first payment.
-For instance, if you close on May 3, your first payment won’t be until July 1.
+The time of the month when you close affects how much time will pass between closing on your loan and the due date of your first payment.
+For instance, if you close on May 3, your first payment may not be due until July 1.

 Most banks make mortgage payments due on the first of the month.
-Some lenders have built in flexibility, but if you don’t have that option, paying your mortgage early each month can help you build in your own flexibility.
+Some lenders have built in flexibility, but if you don’t have that option, paying your mortgage early each month, or bi-weekly, can help you build in some flexibility.

-While this will help you build in a buffer for yourself, know that some mortgage companies will charge you a fee if you pay the full amount of your loan back too early.
-More on that below.
+Keep in mind that some mortgage companies charge you a fee if you pay your full loan amount ahead of schedule.
+More on this below.

 How To Make Your First Mortgage Payment

 Making your mortgage payment is easier than ever.
-No longer do you need to write a check and mail it a week early so it gets to the lender on time.
-You can make your payments online through the lender’s website.
+In most cases, you won’t have to write a check and mail it a week early so you can be assured it reaches the lender on time.
+You can usually make your payments online through the lender’s website.
 Your lender might also have a mobile app, like the Rocket Mortgage® app for IOS and Android.

-With your chosen payment method, you can make a one-time payment or sign up for auto-pay.
-With auto-pay, your payment will automatically be withdrawn from your account every month, eliminating the risk of a late mortgage payment.
+With your payment method, you can make a one-time payment or enroll in autopay.
+With autopay, your lender will automatically withdraw your payment from your bank account every month, eliminating the risk of a late mortgage payment.
 In fact, with Rocket Mortgage®, setting up automatic payments is free and easy, and the best part is that you don’t have to pay for checks or stamps anymore.

-Know that if you try to make a large payment to pay off your mortgage early, some mortgage lenders charge a prepayment penalty.
-This is because they want you to pay your loan off over time so they can collect interest.
-These penalties can vary from lender-to-lender and can really add up.
-Rocket Mortgage does not charge prepayment fees.
+If you try to make a large payment to pay off your mortgage early, some mortgage lenders charge a prepayment penalty.
+This happens because lenders want you to pay your loan off over the entire loan term so they can collect maximum interest.
+Rocket Mortgage doesn’t charge prepayment fees.

 What Happens If You Miss A Payment?

-If you miss your mortgage payment on the first day of the month, don’t fret.
-Most mortgage lenders offer a grace period of around 2 weeks before you’re charged a late fee.
-That means if you can’t make your payment on the first, but can on the eighth, your lender may not charge you a late fee and it may not affect your credit score.
+If you miss your mortgage payment on the first day of the month, most mortgage lenders offer a grace period of around 2 weeks before charging you a late fee.
+For example, if you can’t make your payment on the first but can on the eighth, your lender may not charge you a late fee.

-Being upfront with your lender when you get behind will work out the best for you.
-Contact them if you’re having trouble and need mortgage help.
-They may have options for you to help get back on track.
+Be upfront with your lender if you’re starting to fall behind on your mortgage payments.
+Contact them if you’re having trouble and need mortgage help, because they may have options to assist you in getting back on track.

 The Bottom Line

-Since mortgages are paid in arrears and on the first of the month, your first mortgage payment comes at the start of the new month after you’ve lived at your home for 30 days.
+Since mortgages are paid in arrears and on the first of the month, your first mortgage payment typically comes at the start of the new month after you’ve lived in your new home for 30 days.

-This means that if you close on your house in May, your first payment is due July 1, whether you closed on May 1 or May 31.
-By closing earlier in the month, you will have more time before your first payment, but you will need to prepay interest on the remaining days in that month.
+This means that if you close on your house on May 25, your first payment is due July 1.
+By closing earlier in the month, you’ll have more time before your first payment, but you’ll need to prepay interest on the remaining days in that month.